 Intensity, overload, and trauma are at an all-time high right now, between COVID and the horrifying, senseless killings of Black Americans.
 And while it’s critical to be tuned in to the plight of humanity and do our individual, personal work to unwind systemic racism, it’s important to do so from an embodied and grounded place.
 Otherwise, it’s too easy to get pushed and pulled this way and that and to let emotions run rampant with no effective way to process them.
 So much trauma is being activated right now, in EVERYONE.
 Not only current trauma, but trauma that is hundreds, even thousands of years old, passed down through generation after generation.
 And that trauma does not live in our minds, or even our emotions.
 It lives in our bodies.

-I just finished reading My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies.
+I really enjoyed reading My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies.
 I resonated with this book right from the start because it addresses intergenerational trauma, something I’ve been working with and talking about (in the context of sexual wounding) for years.
 The author, Resmaa Menakem, has researched this quite thoroughly in his work as a trauma therapist as well as in the 111 footnotes provided in the book.
 I read every single one of those footnotes along the way, and took his free online course available on his website as well.
 I learned a great deal about racialized trauma, white fragility, and white-body supremacy that I was completely unaware of… and I have a lot more to learn.